 MAcc in Accountancy

-A student who has a degree in a different curricular area or a bachelor’s degree in accountancy from another college or university may earn a master’s degree from the School of Accountancy upon completion of the requirements for the degree.
+Students who have a degree in a different curricular area or a bachelor’s degree in accountancy from another college or university may earn a master’s degree from the School of Accountancy upon completion of the requirements for the degree.
 The student’s program must include a minimum of 30 credits beyond the bachelor’s degree (or its equivalent) selected from courses carrying graduate credit.
+The basic 30-hour MAcc curriculum requires a minimum of 15 hours of accountancy courses and a minimum of 15 hours of courses reserved exclusively for graduate students.
+A maximum of 6 semester hours of graduate level course work may be transferred from another accredited master’s program.
 In addition, the student must meet the following stipulations:

 - At least 15 of the 30 credits must be completed in 8000-9000-level courses.

 - A minimum of 24 credits of advanced study must be completed under MU faculty.